 Sainfoin (Onobrychis viciifolia Scop.) is a perennial cool-season legume used for forage production.
 It is an introduced species, brought over from Europe, parts of Russia and Asia.
-It is a non-bloating legume suitable for hay and pasture.
+New sainfoin populations have shown promise for persistence under grazing in alfalfa-sainfoin mixtures, with comparable yields to alfalfa/grass mixes.
+Sainfoin is non-bloating, making it suitable for hay and pasture.

 Leaves are comprised of 11 to 29 leaflets that are paired up the stem except for a single terminal leaflet at the tip.
 Flowers grow on a long, spike-like terminal head, which are narrow at the tip and wide at the base.
 These heads have up to 80 rosy-pink flowers attached to short stalks that connect them to a main stem.
 Plants tend to produce flowers and seeds starting from the bottom of the flower spike, working upward.

 Seedpods are tough and fibrous, with a network of raised veins, and stick tightly to a single enclosed seed.
 The pods shatter easily from the plant when mature.
 When threshed, the seed pod is left attached to the seed.
 The seed pod is usually not separated from the seed prior to planting.
-The seed itself is large–kidney-shaped and greenish-brown–for a perennial forage legume; one kilogram (2.2 pounds) yields 48,000 seeds with pods, or 66,000 seeds with no pods.
+The seed itself is large, kidney-shaped and greenish-brown for a perennial forage legume.

-Sainfoin is adapted to at least two of the seven Natural Regions in Alberta: Grassland and Parkland Natural Regions.
+Sainfoin is adapted to at least 2 of the 7 Natural Regions in Alberta: Grassland and Parkland Natural Regions.
 These include brown, dark brown, black, and grey-wooded soil zones.

 Well-drained, dry sites not subject to flooding or sub-irrigation at the root zone are ideal for growing sainfoin.
-Also, soils must be of neutral to alkaline pH, weakly saline, calcareous (high calcium), and moderately fertile.
+Soils must be of neutral to alkaline pH, weakly saline, calcareous (high calcium), and moderately fertile.
 Sainfoin is more drought tolerant than alfalfa, but grows well in areas with 300 to 500 mm of annual precipitation.
-Prolonged drought will diminish a stand; it is not adapted to long-term production on non-irrigated semi-arid locations.
+Prolonged drought will diminish a stand; this legume is not adapted to long-term production on non-irrigated semi-arid locations.